Not a Member? Get access to HR news and resources that you can trust.

 Get the HR education you need without travel expenses or time out of the office.

-Update: DOL Moves to Delay Fiduciary Rule by 180 Days
+Update: DOL Proposed 2-Month Delay for Fiduciary Rule

 President Donald Trump on Feb.
 3 ordered a broad review of the Department of Labor's (DOL's) fiduciary rule that applies to retirement plan advice.
 The intent is to lessen the regulatory burdens that the Obama administration place on financial services firms, but employers that sponsor 401(k) or similar retirement plans will also be affected.